engdoreis/Protocols-Davinci/README.md

 # Protocols
-* 'TransportProtocol' it's a generic transport layer capable of delivery packets.
+* **TransportProtocol** it's a generic transport layer capable of delivery packets.
-* 'TemplateCommand' it's a command layer which uses TransportProtocol to delivery the packets.
+* **TemplateCommand** it's a command layer which uses TransportProtocol to delivery the packets.

 ## Build
 ```